Hvass-Labs/swarmops/README.md

-This creates ~/dev/my-project/swarmops/ which really points to the directory ~/dev/swarmops/swarmops/ and allows you to import swarmops from Python source-code files inside ~/dev/my-project/
+This creates ~/dev/my-project/swarmops/ which really points to the directory ~/dev/swarmops/swarmops/ and allows you to import swarmops from Python files inside ~/dev/my-project/

 ### Environment Path